 The nutritional needs of dogs can vary depending on their life stage and any underlying health conditions.
 For example, puppies and growing dogs may require higher amounts of protein and calories, while senior dogs may benefit from a diet that is lower in fat and calories.
 Dogs with specific health conditions, such as kidney disease or food allergies, may require a modified raw diet for dogs that takes these conditions into account.

 It’s important to work with a veterinarian to ensure that your dog’s raw food diet is appropriate for their life stage and health needs.
-Regular check-ups and blood tests can help to monitor your dog’s health and ensure that their diet is meeting their nutritional requirements.
+Regular check-ups and blood tests help to monitor your dog’s health and ensure that their diet is meeting their nutritional requirements.

-The Raw Dog Meaning: Understanding the Philosophy
+Understanding the Philosophy

 This approach often extends beyond diet to include other aspects of pet care, such as using natural grooming products, avoiding unnecessary vaccinations and medications, and providing ample opportunities for physical activity and mental stimulation.